LispCookbook/cl-cookbook/emacs-ide.md

 We divided it roughly into 2 sections: how to use Slime or Sly, and complementary information on built-in Emacs commands to work with Lisp code.

+If you need to configure Emacs for Common Lisp development, we invite you to read [emacs4cl](https://github.com/susam/emacs4cl)'s instructions.
+They are short and for the three major platforms.

+We also want to bring [Portacle](https://shinmera.github.io/portacle/) to your attention.
+It is a portable and multi-platform CL development environment shipping Emacs, Slime, SBCL, git and necessary extensions.
+It is a straightforward way to get going.

+However, Portacle is now old and unmaintained.
+It brings Emacs 27.1, it may be a pain to run on newer MacOS, and you are on your own.
+Still, it may work for you, and you can join the effort to update it.

 ![](assets/emacs-teaser.png)

 <!-- todo: C-u M-x slime and its configuration to work with multiple implementations -->